Mightysho/Mightysho/README.md

         "- 👀 I’m interested in becoming a Backend Developer ⚡", "- 🌱 I’m currently a Software Engineering student in ALX + HOLBERTON 🌱",
-        "- 👯 I’m looking to collaborate with Software Multinational Companies in the World 💞️", "- 📫 You can reach me on mightysho4sure2014@gmail.com 💬",
+        "- 👯 I’m looking to collaborate with Software Multinational Companies in the World 💞️", "- 📫 You can reach me on Linkedin or michealshokunbi.official@gmail.com 💬",

     }
 }